Skip to main content Skip to footer

 Suicide is complex and influenced by a combination of factors, such as feelings, actions, circumstances and unwellness.
 There is rarely a single reason why someone may consider taking their own life.

 It is impossible to predict who will try to take their own life.
 Some people experiencing suicidality may try to let someone know, but they might not say so directly, instead you could notice changes in their behaviour or mood.
+Keep in mind that if someone shows one or more of the behaviours listed below, it doesn’t necessarily mean they are suicidal, but they may need support.

 Behavioural changes may occur over a period of time, or there may be more sudden changes from the person’s ‘normal’.

-Factors associated with suicide and suicide attempts
+Factors associated with suicidality

 Thoughts of suicide are not uncommon.
 Many people experience thoughts of wanting to die, but don't act on these thoughts.